 What is courage?
 It’s one of the four stoic virtues.
 The other three are Wisdom, Justice and Moderation.
 The actual definition is that courage is the quality of mind or spirit that enables a person to face difficulty, danger, pain, etc., without fear.
 I would say DESPITE fear.

 Courage is the quality of mind or spirit that enables a person to face difficulty, danger, pain, etc., without fear.
 I would say DESPITE fear.
 Click To Tweet

-Did you know that the single most common regret of the dying was wishing they had the courage to live a life true to themselves and not the life that others expected of them, because when people realize that their life is almost over, they look back on it.
+Did you know that the single most common regret of the dying was wishing they had the courage to live a life true to themselves and not the life that others expected of them?
+Because when people realize that their life is almost over, they look back on it with clarity.

 Our life is changed the five second paused it takes to make a decision.
 You must make the decisions that are true to you.
 This requires courage.
 And for courage to exist, there must be risk and fear.
 One push at a time you must have the courage to make the right choices.

 Because courage involves risk and fear, you will never feel like doing the thing that is required.
 If you accept the discomfort and lack of confidence and move forward anyway, things will get done and people will respect the person they think you are.
 You will be courageous, it just feels different than you think.
 It does not feel empowering; it’s moving forward with a knot in your gut and your knees wobbling.